BestTimesToVisit.com Logo

 packing

 Pack for all four seasons, even in summer!
-Olympic National Park boasts incredibly diverse ecosystems, from rainforests to alpine peaks.
-You might be hiking in a t-shirt one hour and need a waterproof jacket and layers for snow the next, especially if you're heading up to Hurricane Ridge.
+Olympic National Park boasts incredibly diverse ecosystems, from temperate rainforests to alpine meadows.
+You might be hiking in a t-shirt one day and need a waterproof jacket and warm layers the next, especially if you venture up to Hurricane Ridge.

 transport